 - Summer camp expenses

-An experienced Marietta family lawyer can make a big difference in the factors which are considered and ultimately the amount of child support which is awarded.
+Above all, an experienced child support attorney can make a big difference in the factors which are considered and ultimately the amount of child support which is awarded.

 However, there may be certain reasons that a party wants the jury to decide the issue.
-Juries are the deciders of the facts such as the gross income of the parties and then are told by the judge what the law is, and they are then supposed to apply the law to the facts that they find and come up with the amount of child support that is ordered to be paid.
+Juries review facts including gross income of the parties involved.
+Next they are told by the judge what the law is.
+In addition they are then supposed to apply the law to the facts that they find and come up with the amount of child support that is ordered to be paid.

-Once child support has been ordered, if the parent who has been ordered to pay the child support does not do so, then the other parent has several ways that the child support can attempt to be collected.
+If parent does not pay child support when ordered, the other parent has several ways to collect payment.
 A garnishment action can be filed if the child support has not been paid for more than 30 days.

-An income deduction order can be requested and if issued, then sent to be collected by the employer of the parent who is supposed to be paying.
-A contempt action can be filed to ask the Court to require the non-paying parent to pay as ordered or risk facing incarceration.
-An experienced family lawyer can help with the decision regarding what child support is ordered and then in collecting it if not being paid.
+Request an income deduction order.
+An income deduction order is to be collected by the employer of the parent who is supposed to be paying.
+In addition a contempt action can be filed.
+The Court will require the non-paying parent to pay as ordered or risk facing incarceration.
+An experienced Family Law Attorney can help with the decision regarding what child support is ordered and then in collecting it if not being paid.

 If you are concerned about child support obligations, call 770-795-9596 or contact us online to set up your initial consultation with our Marietta child support attorney.
 For our clients’ convenience, we accept all major credit cards.